oppars01/csgo_player_welcome_message/README.md

-# CS:GO Player Welcome Message (CS:GO Oyuncu Giriş Mesajı)
+# CS:GO Player Welcome Message (CS:GO Oyuncu Hoşgeldin Mesajı)

 **[EN]**
 3 seconds after a player logs into the server and joins a team for the first time, a welcome message is shown on their screen.
 You can show this message at the top or in the middle with the help of CVAR.